Fluffymuzzy/serverless-academy/1_cli_primitive_db/README.md

 If the user is not found in the database, you will be prompted to search again or exit the application.
 ## Database
-The user data is stored in a JSON file named db.txt.
-If the file does not exist when the application is started, a new file will be created.
-If the file already exists, the data from the file will be loaded into the application's memory.
+The user data is stored in a file named db.txt.